 Training to be conducted: Qualcomm

-Cross-check of training: TBA
+Cross-check of training: Training cross-check is planned, cross-checker to be identified later

-Notes: This test targets to optimize the complexity-performance trade-off of the convolution decomposition, along methods of EE1-1.3.5 (JVET-AD0205).
+Notes: This test targets to optimize the complexity-performance trade-off of the convolution decomposition and residual block structures, along methods of EE1-1.3.5 (JVET-AD0205) and JVET-AD0211.
+The test will include sub-tests with across architecture complexity-performance optimization.

 EE1-1.3 Study on input feature set optimization